codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

 Now that you have configured and run the Hello World demo pipeline, let's create a more advanced pipeline.

-For the quick start, you will create a basic CI delivery pipeline in CSDP.
+For the quick start, you'll create a basic CI delivery pipeline in CSDP.

 The delivery pipeline:
 * Clones a Git repository